kimhonggithub/Image-Based-Search-Engine/README.md

 Welcome to the repository for the Capstone Project II (2022-2023) at CADT, supervised by Mr. Him Soklong.
 This project focuses on developing an image-based search engine for an ecommerce website.

 ### Team members
-This project is under advisor Him Soklong and involved four students in the fourth year of the bachelor in Computer Science:
+This project is under the advisorship of mr.Him Soklong and involves four students in the fourth year of the bachelor's in Computer Science:
 - Set Kimhong
 - Phat Soklieng
 - Kun Raksa